alvazir/jobasha/README.md

-        --no-skip-default                  Do not skip plugins defined by default --skip-unexpected-tags             Skip plugins that contain unexpected record types --no-skip-unexpected-tags-default  Do not skip plugins that contain known unexpected record types --no-creatures                     Do not process creature leveled lists --no-items                         Do not process item leveled lists
+        --no-skip-default                  Do not skip plugins defined by default --skip-unexpected-tags             Skip plugins that contain unexpected record types --no-skip-unexpected-tags-default  Do not skip plugins that contain known unexpected record types --skip-creatures                   Do not process creature leveled lists --skip-items                       Do not process item leveled lists

   Subrecord deletion:
     -D, --no-delete                  Do not delete subrecords from leveled lists